 This is the third post in a blog series on the SoR 90-Minute Literacy Block.
-It focuses on whole group word recognition instruction for kindergarten, first and second grade students.
-In the post, I provide a schedule for your whole group instruction and identify specific literacy skills to teach during this time.
-Finally, I offer a list of science of reading-aligned resources to use during this part of your literacy block.
-Be sure to download a FREE set of large letter cards to support your whole group word recognition instruction.
+It focuses on whole-group word recognition instruction for kindergarten, first and second-grade students.
+In the post, I recommend specific literacy skills to teach and offer a list of science of reading-aligned resources to use during this part of your literacy block.
+Finally, I leave you with a FREE whole-group lesson planning template for word recognition!

 If you find yourself wondering, “What should I be doing in my 90-minute literacy block?” you are not alone!
 I hear from so many teachers who are required to teach literacy for 90 minutes but are not told what to do with that time!
 That’s why I have decided to create a blog series all about how to structure your 90-minute literacy block.

 Today I’m excited to focus on the whole group word recognition instruction part of the 90-minute literacy block.
-I will outline a structure for you to follow and identify skills to teach.
-Finally, I’ll leave you with a list of Science of Reading-aligned resources that will support your whole group word recognition instruction.
+I outline a structure for you to follow and identify skills to teach.
+I recommend Science of Reading-aligned resources that will support your word recognition instruction.
+Finally, I leave you with a FREE whole-group word recognition planning template to support your work.

 A Structure for Whole Group Word Recognition Instruction